davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 ---
-title: "Why P-Values are not the Error Rate"
+title: "Why the P-Value is not the Error Rate"
 subtitle: "and when to conclude you're being swindled in the Mos Eisley cantina"
 layout: post
 date: 2016-06-21 22:48